zihaowrez/tp/docs/team/zihaowrez.md

 Given below are my contributions to the project.

 * **New Feature: Search optimisation**
-  * What it does: When searching, the person/meeting that matches the most number of keywords will be placed first.
-Names and titles are matched first, followed by tags and other fields.
+  * What it does: When searching, the person / meeting that matches the most number of keywords will be placed first.
+Names / titles are matched first, followed by tags and other fields.
   * Justification: This feature improves the product by listing the most relevant information to the user when searching.
   * Highlights: The feature is implemented using a Comparator.
 This enhancement required an in-depth analysis of design alternatives, as the displayed list needs to be sorted as well.
 This is achieved by wrapping the filtered list into a sorted list which takes the comparator.